josephcayetano/Time-Series-Modeling/README.md

 # Time Series Modeling
 ### Overview
-This project applies SARIMA time series forecasting to predict hospital revenue, supporting budget planning and resource allocation.
+This project used a SARIMA time series model to forecast hospital revenue and help with budget and resource planning.

 ### SARIMA Time Series Forecasting – Hospital Revenue Prediction
--	Built and tuned a SARIMA(1,1,2)(2,1,2,30) model to forecast daily hospital revenue based on 2 years of historical data.
+-	Built and fine-tuned a SARIMA model to forecast daily hospital revenue using two years of past data
--	Evaluated model assumptions (stationarity, autocorrelation) and diagnostics (Ljung-Box, Jarque-Bera tests); achieved RMSE of ~4.5 million.
+-	Checked key assumptions like stationarity and autocorrelation, and tested model quality using statistical tests
--	Generated a 100-day forecast to support budgeting and resource planning, with annotated visualizations and uncertainty estimates.
+-	Created a 100-day forecast with visualizations and error estimates to guide budgeting and planning decisions

 ### Files
 1. README.md - A file describing other files in this repository.